 Tired of the same ole resting spots in Michigan?
 You have got to check out these seven unique places to spend the night in Michigan.
 Submarine, teepee, yurt, boat house.
 We’ve got it all here!

 1. Submarine – Spend the night in the USS Sliversides, a WWII era submarine in Muskegon.
-Sleep in the same place as her brave crew members who helped defend the United States and completed 14 successful missions during the war.
-Walk the deck, take the conn and imagine what it was like to be a member of the navy over 70 years ago.
+Sleep in the same place as her brave crew members, who helped defend the United States, and completed 14 successful missions during the war.
+Walk the deck, explore the sub, and imagine what it was like to be a member of the navy over 70 years ago.
 You can bring the whole family or your Boy Scout troop.
 The sub accommodates up to 72 guests.
 Now that’s some close quarters!

 Photo credit: SpringChick